PosteruOle/various_interpreters/README.md

 - assembly generator
 - finite_automata - it's not actually a intepreter, but that's a concept alse presented throughout the course;
 - graph_operations
-- matrix - its an interpreter that is able to process commands for the creation of matrices and commands for applying well-known operations on created matrices
+- matrix - it's an interpreter that is able to process commands for the creation of matrices and commands for applying well-known operations on created matrices
-- polynomials - its an interpreter that is able to process commands for the creation of polynomials and commands for applying well-known operations on created polynomials
+- polynomials - it's an interpreter that is able to process commands for the creation of polynomials and commands for applying well-known operations on created polynomials

 Here are some of the commands we would like to process and execute:
 ```